straz/artificialtrust/_articles/zerosum.md

 ---

 Do you see the world as a contest with winners and losers?
 Do you classify everyone as either "allies" and "opponents"?
+If so, congratulations!
-If so, this essay is for you.
+This essay is for you.

 ### Zero-sum